hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-or-adapt-a-project.md

 If you don't have a website consider creating a [GitHub](https://www.github.com) account and then using `io.github.youruser.yourproject`, which will ensure no naming conflicts with anyone else.
 Use `names-with-dashes` when separating words, not `camelCase`, as that way you'll get smarter defaults.

-When creating a starter project the RDNS name initializes some defaults.
-When adapting an existing project specifying an RDNS name is optional, because one will be generated automatically from your download/update site URL.
-Nonetheless it's still a good idea to pick one explicitly.

-Now skip to either [generating a starter project](#generating-a-starter-project) or [adapting an existing project](#adapting-a-project-for-conveyor).

 ## Generating a starter project

 This is the quickest way to try Conveyor without getting distracted by details of your actual app.